 03 March: Authorized to Act

-READ LUKE 4:1-30 Make notes, if you’d like, of what stands out for you.
-Feel free to use the “Leave a Comment” box below to also write some of your thoughts.
+READ LUKE 4:1-30 (By clicking the version drop-down, you can choose a different language, or click the sound icon for the audio) You can also make notes of what stands out for you, then use the “Leave a Comment” box below to write some of your thoughts.

 A THOUGHT FOR TODAY:

 The doorbell rang one day and a policeman notified us that a “flasher” was seen in our neighbourhood.
-While getting ready for the day, my mind seemed to swarm with thoughts of what I’d do if he indecently exposed himself to me.
-The problem with any of my plans and solutions, is that I’m not authorized to act on any of it.
+While getting ready for the day, my mind seemed to swarm with thoughts of what I would do if he indecently exposed himself to me!
+The problem with all my plans and solutions, is that I’m not authorized to act upon any of it.
 I wouldn’t be able to take matters into my own hands.
-I’d have to find out who’s in charge, go through due process, and submit to the one who’s authorized to act on my behalf.
+I would have to phone someone who is in charge, go through due process, then submit to the one who is authorized to act on my behalf.

 Who is Worth to Open the Scroll?
 Rev.5:1-5

-Today’s chapter is about something you may have missed in yesterday’s Breadcrumb.
-To be authorized to act on our behalf – as intermediary between the Creator God and humans – the one authorized would be washed, clothed, anointed and then appointed.[a]
-Jesus was washed – just as everyone in the nation were being asked to do.[b]
+Today’s chapter is about something that you may have missed in yesterday’s Breadcrumb.
+In the Creator God’s epic storyline, to be authorized to act on our behalf – as intermediary between the Creator and those mortal beings who have been created in His image – the one authorized would be washed, clothed, anointed, and then appointed.[a]
+JIn yesterday’s Breadcrumb, Jesus was washed – just as everyone in the nation were being asked to do.[b]
+However, what made Jesus different was that heaven opened and Jesus was covered (clothed/anointed) with the Holy Spirit.
+He was then authorized (appointed) by an affirming voice from heaven – by the Creator God Himself.[c]

 But what about your thoughts – can you tell me what today’s “breadcrumb” is?
 Leave a note in the “Comments” box below to tell me what you think of today’s chapter.

-Wanting to speak directly with your Maker?
+Wanting to speak directly with the One who has provided the solution?
 The rest of this webpage uses Jesus’ own prayer to help…[e]

 THE LORD’S PRAYER: